Mvalentino92/JAVA/README.md

 **linsolve.java:** Utilizes Gaussian Elimination, the inverse, and matrix multiplication to return the coefficients for a systems of a equations.

 ## Intro_To_Programming
+**ConnectFour.java:** A text-based Connect Four game to be enjoyed at the terminal.
+You as the player, face off against the computer.
+The computer uses a series of algorithms to determine its best course of action.

 **EncodeAndDecodeJavaFiles.java && EncryptAndDecrypt.java:** Encodes and decodes .java files using the following algorithm.
 Counts the number of letters in each word and shifts each of the letters in that word by that number.
 Only letters of the alphabet (both upper and lowercase) count as letters, and words are any characters seperated by either spaces, periods, brackets, or parenthesis.
 Returns a new file which represents either the encoded and decoded .java file.

 **FinalTax.java:** Calculates how much of a clients income will be taxed, based on their filing status.
 Returns their tax bracket, ID, and tax.